 Fr.
-Terry was totally surprised and stammered in reply 'I would have to consult my Council and my Superior General first'.
+Terry was totally surprised and

+stammered in reply 'I would have to consult my Council and my Superior General first'.
 'Well don't take too long about it' said the Archbishop, 'you have three weeks to decide.'
 And so it was decided after a very speedy discernment with our Superior General Fr.
-Grech who was due on visitation the following week, and four months following in the venerable footsteps Capuchins, of and we also found the sophistication of some parishioners a little daunting!
-But we should not have worried, as firstly people are people everywhere and secondly our secret weapon was
+Grech who was due on visitation the following week, and four months later we took up residence at the Friary on January 10th.